ChalmersCTF/Writeups/AlexCTF 2017-02-05/CR5/README.md

-### Cr5: PRNG
+# Cr5: PRNG
 In this challenge we had to break a week Pesudo random number generator.
 We were provided a basic socket connection ```nc 195.154.53.62 7412``` to connect to.
-When connecting you have to options either (1) guess or (2)get the next number.And apperantly we have to guess a sequence of 10 numbers
+When connecting you have to options, (1) guess or (2) get the next number.
+And apperantly we have to guess a sequence of 10 numbers.

 The first part I went through was to collect some data by sending many (2) requests to try to find some pattern by performing statistical analysis and number analyasis and I wrote the following code: